 IPTV faced various hurdles back then, including limited bandwidth, low compression capabilities, and government regulations.

-With the rise of more stable internet connections, IPTV has become mainstream.
+With the rise of more stable Internet connections, IPTV has become mainstream.
 Hybrid IPTV, whereby providers combine traditional broadcast channels with on-demand, catch-up, and other IPTV-related content, is also rising.

 How IPTV Works: A Technical Overview